 Malfunctioning Audio and Video

 Audio and video materials are consumed far more often than any other type of content.
 For this reason, so many app developers decide to include audio and video features in their products.
 Needless to say, it’s a great way to keep consumers entertained, educated, and engaged.
-For certain categories of apps, such as mediation apps, mobile podcasts, workouts, and e-learning, audio and video are part of the core functionality and therefore require impeccable implementation.
+For certain categories of apps with bugs, such as mediation apps, mobile podcasts, workouts, and e-learning, audio and video are part of the core functionality and therefore require impeccable implementation.

 Looking back at the apps we’ve tested, mobile app developers and testers overlooked the following:

 - Videos did not play from the very start

 - Promo video was not optimized for the mobile screen

 - Song was still playing after the user tapped to pause it

 Some videos do not have the ability to listen to audio only

 - Launch the app.